cultureandempire/cultureandempire.github.io/cande.md

 The next day (metaphorically speaking, for I'm sure there was a pause for sandwiches and wine), the UK government was in Brussels.
 They laid their proposal before the European Commission.
 We don't know how the discussions went, though they cannot have been difficult.
 The Commission wrapped up the British proposal as a Directive, without the usual public consultations, and laid it before the Brussels Parliament.
 It basically told them, "If you're against terrorists, and cybercriminals, and pedophiles, you will vote for this," and the European Parliament did just that, overwhelmingly.

 The UK government then took the new European legislation back to London.
-They presented it to the Parliament in Westminster, and said, to paraphrase, "Sorry tootles, it seems those damnable Eurocrats have done it again.
+They presented it to the Parliament in Westminster, and said, to paraphrase, "Sorry, chaps, it seems those damnable Eurocrats have done it again.
 We've no choice except to ratify this one."
 Just before tea and more sandwiches, they decided, with televised regret, to vote the DRD into British law.
 There was no real alternative, was there?

 In Germany, the DRD was ruled unconstitutional and was not implemented.
 Other countries embraced the legislation.
 Here's how Wikipedia [describes Italy's enthusiastic implementation](https://en.wikipedia.org/wiki/Telecommunications_data_retention#European_Union):